 The Mfolozi System is located in the secondary catchments W21, W22 and W23 with Klipfontein Dam serving as a domestic water supply dam for Vryheid and surrounding areas.
-Klipfontein Dam is on the White Mfolozi River in the W21A quaternary (Figure 17.1).
+Klipfontein Dam is on the White Mfolozi River in the W21A quaternary and is situated in the upper reaches of the White Mfolozi River (Figure 17.2).

 The White Mfolozi River has its source near Vryheid, from where it flows eastward past Ulundi towards Mfolozi Game Reserve before discharging into the Indian Ocean.
 The landuse of the White Mfolozi catchment consists mostly of commercial farming and Traditional Authority land, with the main activity being cattle farming.
-Approximately 120 km of commercial forestry and 30 km of alien vegetation are prevalent in the upper reaches of the catchment (Zululand DM ZD-WSDP, 2004).
-Only a small portion of the catchment area is irrigated (estimated at about 8 km) downstream of Klipfontein Dam.
+Approximately 120 km2 of commercial forestry and 30 km2 of alien vegetation are prevalent in the upper reaches of the catchment (Zululand DM ZD-WSDP, 2004).
+Only a small portion of the catchment area is irrigated (estimated at about 8 km2) downstream of Klipfontein Dam.
 Some farmers have reduced their irrigation requirements because of the high cost of water.
 The Mfolozi Game Reserve lies at the outlet of the catchments from the Zululand District Municipality.
 Significant towns include Vryheid, Ulundi and Emondlo.

 Domestic consumers from Ulundi and Vryheid, as well as the proposed Regional Water Supply Schemes for Emondlo and Nkonjeni, are the major water uses in these catchments.
 Vryheid receives water from Bloemveld and Grootwaagd Dams upstream of the town, and to a lesser extent Klipfontein Dam.
 Ulundi receives water from an abstraction weir on the White Mfolozi River.
-The weir has gates which, when closed, create a storage capacity of 0.19 million m/annum (Zululand DM ZD-WSDP, 2004).
+The weir has gates which, when closed, create a storage capacity of 0.19 million m3/annum (Zululand DM ZD-WSDP, 2004).
 The gates are closed in winter to capture low flows and opened in summer to avoid the weir being silted up.
 River yields are supplemented during low flows with releases from Klipfontein Dam.
 However, losses between Klipfontein Dam and the Ulundi weir are large and this method of operation is not efficient.
 The annual estimates on water resources and the water requirements obscure the seasonal distribution.
 The run of river yield is completely different for the summer months when compared with the winter months for the same level of assurance of supply.
 Irrigation requirements can also have a strong seasonal variation, as does the environmental reserve.